 - Invoices from discrete sources – Usually vendors provide different documentation for invoices.
 They may not be consistent across the vendors.
 This variety makes it difficult to track the entities in the invoices and store them through a central repository.
 Furthermore, RPA tools automate the workflows, but they are not so efficient in dealing with different data formats.

 - Multiple formats – How do you receive invoices?
 It is not an online form for most vendors.
 Organizations may receive paper-based invoices, e-mails, and mails for invoices.
 All these need to be consolidated in a unified way for further verification.
 RPA tools are better in the verification and notification aspects of invoice processing.
-Data processing, engineering, and management are usually done by other tools.
+Data processing, Data engineering, and management are usually done by other tools.
 It may not be an efficient way to resolve your invoice processing challenges.

 - Prioritization and flexibility – Can an RPA tool identify the priority invoice from a pool of items?
 If you leverage AI to classify the invoice, you can understand the entities but not the priority or misleading information from the information.
 Without these, RPA tools may not offer complete flexibility in invoice processing.
 How can you fix this?
 A human in the loop to identify such issues will help organizations with the needed flexibility.